 HOW DO YOU GET STARTED WITH A PIPELINE PROJECT

-If you have a group of neighbors that have an interest in treated water or you just want to review all options available, contact Shannon Wood, the District’s Business Services Technician at (530)-273-6185 or via email Wood@nidwater.com.
+If you have a group of neighbors that have an interest in treated water, contact Shannon Wood, the District’s Business Services Technician at (530)-273-6185 ext.
+240 or via email Wood@nidwater.com.
 The District will work with you to review your options and to to help develop a project.
 This help includes items such as preliminary engineering analysis and design, informational meetings, and cost analysis.
 It is our goal to help as much as possible to get you treated water.

 - Rattlesnake Road